 Time Complexity: O(log n), for each query (Time complexity for precomputation is not included)

 Note : The above code works well for n upto the order of 10^7.
 Beyond this we will face memory issues.

 Time Complexity: The precomputation for smallest prime factor is done in O(n log log n) using sieve.
-Where as in the calculation step we are dividing the number every time by the smallest prime number till it becomes 1.
+Whereas in the calculation step we are dividing the number every time by the smallest prime number till it becomes 1.
 So, let’s consider a worst case in which every time the SPF is 2 .
 Therefore will have log n division steps.
 Hence, We can say that our Time Complexity will be O(log n) in worst case.

 This article is contributed by Nitish Kumar.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.

 Please Login to comment...